sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 <a name="getchilddomains"></a>
 # **GetChildDomains**
-> GetChildDomains GetChildDomains (string childAuthKey)
+> GetChildDomains GetChildDomains (string childIdentifier)

 Get all sender domains for a specific child account